 First Christian Church of Lawrenceville is located in Lawrenceville, Georgia in Gwinnett County.
 Find out more by going to our website at https://lawrencevillechristianchurch.org/

-This sermon is titled "Waiting and Anticipating" by Rev. Diane Bales.
-The scripture for this sermon is Luke 15-22 and 57-64.
-First Christian Church...
+Enjoy our Christmas sermon by Rev. Richard Williams.
+The scripture for this sermon is Luke 2:1-20.
+First Christian Church of Lawrenceville is located in...